EOS5/Truck_Driver/README.md

 ## What i do ?
 Traveling sales man with constraints ? at least i will try…

--Create Fleet of Trucks
+-Create List of point

--Create field of points
+-Create list of index of position (listOrder)

--Calculate Vector

--Find best path

--Calculate fitness and normalize
+-Mutation of listOrder

 ## Sources of inspiration